Buddhalow/appml/README.md

-# App definition markup language (AppML)
+# App definition markup language (ADML)

-AppML is a specification to specify how an app should be, regardless of underlying platform.
+ADML is a specification to specify how an app should be, regardless of underlying platform.
 The purpose of it is to create a